timadorus/timadorus.github.io/content/posts/designing-circe.md

   have a computer or tablet when playing the game, each connected to the internet (or to each other in a pinch).
 Thus the attack resolution can be done by the computers and be displayed in a compelling way.
 The dice rolls should be done by the players, as this is an integral part of the PnP experience.
-But the GM can let computer resolve the attacks, expecially when dealing with four times 66 Barbarians.
+But the GM can let computer resolve the attacks, especially when managing the attack of four times 66 Barbarians.

 The result of combat is dependent on the particular combination of